 - Some gas is normal, and sometimes all you need to do is give your baby some time for their digestive system to mature.
 Swallowing of air causes oxygen and nitrogen to get trapped in the digestive tract.
-Also, When bacteria break down the milk, digestive gasses such as hydrogen, methane and carbon dioxide collect in the digestive tract.
+Also, When bacteria break down the milk, digestive gasses such as hydrogen, methane, and carbon dioxide collect in the digestive tract.
 So, gas is released as a by-product and then gets released into the bloodstream or even breathed out through the lungs, but the rest needs to be passed through the bowels.
-Remember that your little one is still growing.
 Your baby's digestive tract will mature, and gas will be less of a problem for both of you soon.

-- ‘Swallowing’ air.
-In most cases, this is the main reason why babies have gas.
+- In most cases, the swallowing of air is the main reason why babies have gas.
 It is inevitable.
-Babies swallow air when they cry, during feeds (breast or bottle), sucking a pacifier or swallowing saliva.
-NOTE: It’s very important to burp your baby after every feed to help release the extra air.
-If your baby hiccups or spits up excessively, this can indicate that he is swallowing too much air during feedings.
+Babies swallow air when they cry, during feeds (breast or bottle), while sucking a pacifier, or swallowing saliva.
+This is why it’s so important to burp your baby after every feed to help release the extra air.
+If your baby hiccups or spits up excessively, this can indicate that they are swallowing too much air during feedings.

-- Pacifier use can also result in extra air intake.
+- Pacifier use can result in the extra air intake.

 - A poor latch while breastfeeding can also result in air intake.

-- The use of any new medication in the breastfeeding mother or baby’s diet could cause gas.
+- Any new medication in the breastfeeding mother or baby’s diet could cause gas.

-- Never introduce solids before 6 months.
-Premature introduction to solids could definitely cause unnecessary gas formation.
+- Premature introduction to solids could cause unnecessary gas formation.
+Never introduce solids before six months.